JimmyTran1206/EventTrackerProject/README.md

 | PUT       | `/api/snakes/{id}` | JSON of new version of snake/reptile information | JSON of updated snake/reptile information      | 200, 404, 400 |
 | DELETE    | `/api/snakes/{id}` |                                                  |                                                | 204, 404, 400 |

-THe front end is build using HTML, CSS, and Bootstrap.
-The application logic and REST database access are build using asynchronous Javascript.
-The app employ single-page approach where all the request/responses and user interaction happening on just a single page without reloading.
+The front end is built using HTML, CSS, and Bootstrap.
+The application logic and REST database access are built using asynchronous Javascript.
+The app employs single-page approach where all the request/responses and user interaction happening on just a single page without reloading.
 The user can do full CRUD, including viewing all snakes in the database, updating and deleting snake entries, and creating new entries.
-At any point in the app, the user can navigate freely between different views on a same page without any hassle.
+At any point in the app, the user can navigate freely between different views on a same page without any hassles.
 ![](SnakeDetail.png)
 ![](EditSnake.png)